rmaliyan/Vintage-Desk-Calculator/state-behavior-template.md

 [-] Find a way to better convey that adding jsdoc comments before functions is a conscious decision to introduce myself to the standards
 [-] Rewrite beheviour template.
 [-] Redraw beheviour graph in figma and add an image to repository.
+[-] Merge sqrt and sqerM into one function, performing a state check before state change [-] Place console messages in corresponding scenarios

 State 0 - Calc Off
 Input           | Effect / Next State